 Don’t just take my word for it though – have a look at the hundreds of 5-star reviews on Amazon for the Fuji 35mm f/1.4.
 It’s amazing just how popular it is!

 5. Fuji 16mm f/1.4

 - Aperture: f/1.4

 - Dimensions: 2.87 x 2.87 x 2.87 in.
 (73 x 73 x 73 mm)

 Equivalent to a 24mm lens on a full frame camera, the Fuji 16mm f/1.4 is held by many as the best Fuji wide angle lens.

 24mm is typically used in conjunction with a longer lens by wedding photographers, landscape photographers, street photographers, architectural photographers and basically anyone who wants to tell a story by including more in the frame.

-Remember that you can even shoot portraits with wide angle lenses such as the Fuji 16mm f/1.4 if you step back far enough, as illustrated by the image below.
+Remember that you can even shoot portraits with wide-angle Fujifilm lenses such as the 16mm f/1.4 if you step back far enough, as illustrated by the image below.

-The Fuji 16mm f/1.4 is built like a tank, much the same as most of the Fuji lenses in the X-mount lineup.
-In fact, the Fuji lenses are built much better than any of the plasticky Nikon or Canon pro lenses which often cost (and weigh) twice as much.
+The 16mm f/1.4 is built like a tank, much the same as most of the Fuji X mount products.
+In fact, the Fujifilm x-mount products are built much better than any of the plasticky Nikon or Canon pro options which often cost (and weigh) twice as much.

-As with all wide angle lenses, you need your subject to be relatively close to the camera if you really want to separate them from the background via the bokeh.
-In fact, the Fuji 16mm f/1.4 can focus to within just 6cm from the front of the lens!
+As with all wide-angle lenses, you need your subject to be relatively close to the camera if you really want to separate them from the background via the bokeh.
+In fact, the 16mm f/1.4 can focus to within just 6cm from the front of the lens!